Josephine Teo

-Josephine Teo (born Yong Li Min (Note: Following marriage, Teo executed a deed poll to adopt an English name (Josephine) and take on her husband's surname (Teo).) on 8 July 1968) is a Singaporean politician who has been serving as Minister for Digital Development and Information since 2024, Minister-in-charge of the Cyber Security Agency and Smart Nation Initiative since 2021 and formerly and Second Minister for Home Affairs from 2017 to 2025.
+Josephine Teo (born Yong Li Min (Note: Following marriage, Teo executed a deed poll to adopt an English name (Josephine) and take on her husband's surname (Teo).) on 8 July 1968) is a Singaporean politician who has been serving as Minister for Digital Development and Information since 2024, and the Minister-in-charge of the Cyber Security Agency and Smart Nation Initiative since 2021.
 A member of the governing People's Action Party (PAP), she has been the Member of Parliament (MP) representing the Kreta Ayer–Kim Seng division of Jalan Besar Group Representation Constituency (GRC) since 2020.
+She had previous represented the Toa Payoh East division of Bishan–Toa Payoh GRC from 2006 to 2020.

 Prior to entering politics, Teo had worked at the Economic Development Board (EDB), Agency for Science, Technology and Research (A*STAR) and National Trades Union Congress (NTUC).
 She made her political debut in the 2006 general election as part of a five-member PAP team contesting in Bishan–Toa Payoh GRC and won in a walkover.

-Prior to the 2020 general election, Teo shifted from Bishan–Toa Payoh GRC to Jalan Besar GRC as part of what she called a party renewal strategy.

 In 2022, Teo succeeded Lawrence Wong as Chair of the PAP Community Foundation.

 In October 2025, Teo was listed by Fortune as one of its “Most Influential Women”, among 12 women from policymaking, pop culture and professional sports “who together show the diverse ways that power gets expressed across the Asia-Pacific.